UsabilityEngineering/Split/README.md

 ## UX Team Members

-* **[Javier Santillan](https://usabilityengineering.github.io/ux-portfolio-JavierSatan/)** - Javier collaborated on the creation of research method questions and the report
+* **[Javier Santillan](https://usabilityengineering.github.io/ux-portfolio-JavierSatan/)** - Javier collaborated on the creation of research method questions, the user-research report, the wireframes and the interaction design report.
-* **[Marco Garcia](https://usabilityengineering.github.io/ux-portfolio-marcogarciamuro/)** - Marco created the personas and scenarios and collaborated on the report
+* **[Marco Garcia](https://usabilityengineering.github.io/ux-portfolio-marcogarciamuro/)** - Marco created the personas and scenarios, collaborated on the user-research report, worked on wireframes and prototype, and interaction design report.
-* **[Wataru Oshima](https://usabilityengineering.github.io/ux-portfolio-Wataru-Oshima-Tokyo/)** - Wataru conducted user interviews and collaborated on the report
+* **[Wataru Oshima](https://usabilityengineering.github.io/ux-portfolio-Wataru-Oshima-Tokyo/)** - Wataru conducted user interview, collaborated on the user-research report, and worked on wireframes and prototype.

 # User-Centered Design Artifacts